supercontainers/containers-wg/_ideas/container-runtime-survey2021.md

 ### Container Runtimes

 This section is focused to ask about HPC workloads running on HPC container runtimes.
-Some might use docker to run a single-node container on their workstation - we consider that out of scope because it is hard to differentiate between a service workloads and a HPC workload.
+While some might use docker to run a single-node container on their workstation, we do not consider it in this set because it is not traditionally used in HPC environment.

 | #  | Question | Type | Answers |